 Where the design community meets.

-Portland, OR CCO at instrument.com Joined about 4 years ago
+Portland, OR CCO at instrument.com Joined over 4 years ago

 "Agency" over "Company" eh? ;)

 This is complicated.
 It has to be baked into everything you do.
 You really have to value your employees a whole lot to the point where all of your decisions factor this in.
 What projects you decide to take on, what benefits you offer, what kind of atmosphere and workspace you provide, how well and how often you recognize their accomplishments or their attitude, hiw well you yourself model the kind of excitement you're looking to get from them, how passionate their teammates are, how challenged they feel...
 I could go on and on.

 It's a big effort, carried out by a lot of core people who care deeply about their teams.
 We work hard to create a healthy, creative and positive atmosphere.
 If you can achieve this, then people can roll with the ups and downs of the job and come together to solve tough challenges.

 Its really hard for us.
 We're so collaborative that it's really hard when people are scattered.

 Our clients are all over the place and we're very collaborative with them, so we CAN make it work between Google Hangouts, phone calls and face to face visits.

 But when it comes to employees, we'd rather all be here together.